msoutopico/omegat_scripts/README.md

 ### Delete old assets?

 TBC: Add a function to check which local assets are not found anymore in any repo.

+### Watch assets and update hashes upon modifications

+* be updated every time new language asset files are added or updated in that directory (in a Linux server, there is a Linux utility called [incron](http://manpages.ubuntu.com/manpages/focal/en/man5/incrontab.5.html) that can be used similar to normal cron, but rather than events being time based, it works off of inotify and is fired from file events (e.g. `/var/www/path/to/watched/folder IN_CLOSE_WRITE $(which php) -f hash_list.php`).

 ## Copy source [`copy_source.groovy`]